Chris-hughes10/pytorch-accelerated/README.md

 the `Trainer` class.

-The `Trainer` is designed to encapsulate an entire training loop for a specific task, bringing together the model, loss function and optimizer, and providing a specification of the behaviour to execute of each step of the training process.
+The `Trainer` is designed to encapsulate an entire training loop for a specific task, bringing together the model, loss function and optimizer, and providing a specification of the behaviour to execute for each step of the training process.

 The `Trainer` has been implemented such that it provides (overridable) implementations of the parts of training that